bl155x0/jsloot/README.md

 ## Purpose

 The main goal of `jsloot` is to collect, download, and beautify JavaScript files while manually investigating a target with a web proxy.
-As you browse your target manually, jsloot automatically collects JavaScript URLs to a local file, making them ready for further investigation.
+As you browse your target manually, jsloot automatically downloads or collects JavaScript URLs to a local file, making them ready for further investigation.

 ## Setup